ssj-delta-cu/ssj-graphs-r/readme.md

 #### `ssj-delta-et/ssj-overview/etrf_comparisons_2json.js`

-Calculates ETrF (ETof) by dividing the monthly ET by monthly ETo.
+Calculates ETrF (EToF) per pixel by dividing the monthly ET by monthly reference ETo.
 Spatial CIMIS was used as the ETo reference for the models except when the modeling group provided their own reference ETo.

 #### `ssj-delta-et/daily_charts/*_daily`

-Various scripts to produce daily time series data for the models that were able to provide additional data for the overpasses and/or the daily interpolated values between the overpass dates.
+Scripts to produce daily time series for the models that were able to provide additional data for the overpasses and/or the daily interpolated values between the overpass dates.
 Values are extracted from the raster stack at the 3x3 grid around the field stations as well as for the CIMIS stations.
 Function can export Rn values as well as ET.

 ### Data Post Processing